Particular/docs.particular.net/nservicebus/azure-service-bus/understanding-transactions-and-delivery-guarantees_desc_asb_[7,).partial.md

 NOTE: This is advanced documentation and only of significant relevance when developing custom behaviors or satellites.
 To make a long story short: As from version 7, transactional operations are enlisted in the receive scope, if present (only in `SendAtomicWithReceive` mode).
 And all transactional operations performed in the pipeline must be wrapped by a suppress scope.
 Read on to learn why.

 In contrast to previous versions, NServiceBus version 6 and above provides the transport 'full control' on how it implements the transactional support.
 A transaction scope is no longer mandatory in order to orchestrate dispatching of messages with complete/rollback behavior.
-As from version 7 of the Azure Service Bus transport it no longer enlists in the same transaction scope used to access the database in handler implementations.

-In fact, it no longer uses a transaction scope at all except when configured using the `SendAtomicWithReceive` transaction mode.
-In this case, it opens a new receive scope and ensures this new scope does not automatically promote the handler scope by wrapping the handler scope in a suppress scope.
+As from version 7 onwards, the Azure Service Bus transport only uses a transaction scope when the `SendAtomicWithReceive` transaction mode is active.
+It also no longer enlists in the same transaction scope used to access the database in handler implementations.
+Instead it opens a new receive scope and ensures this new scope does not automatically promote the handler scope by wrapping the handler scope in a suppress scope.

 The new architecture for `SendAtomicWithReceive` is schematically represented in the diagram:

 ![Transactions v7](transactions-v7.png)

-As illustrated in the diagram, the NServiceBus pipeline consists of 3 major parts:
+As illustrated in the diagram, the NServiceBus pipeline consists of three major parts:
 * The incoming pipeline section, which is invoked by the transport whenever a message is received.
 * The handler invocation section responsible for invoking the implementations of `IHandleMessages`.
 * And finally the outgoing section, responsible for sending out messages through the transport.